Kate Sheppard House

-Te Whare Waiutuutu Kate Sheppard House is a historic home in Clyde Road in the Christchurch suburb of Ilam, bordering the University of Canterbury.
-For 14 years, it was the home of the leader of New Zealand's women's suffrage campaign, Kate Sheppard, during her active period.
+Kate Sheppard House is a historic building and museum on Clyde Road in the Christchurch suburb of Ilam, bordering the University of Canterbury.
+It was the home of Kate Sheppard from 1888 to 1902, the key years where she led the campaign for women's suffrage.
 It was later the family home of the 30th Mayor of Christchurch, John Joseph Dougall.

-It is registered as a Category I heritage place by the New Zealand Historic Places Trust for its outstanding historical significance in relation to Sheppard.
-It came into government ownership during 2019 and is open to the public as a museum since 2020.
+The villa is registered as a Category I heritage place by the New Zealand Historic Places Trust, due to Sheppard's crucial work and activities in the house that led to the enfranchisement of New Zealand women.
+The New Zealand Government purchased the property in 2019.
+The building was opened as a museum in 2020 to educate the public and preserve the history of Sheppard and the New Zealand women's suffrage movement.